 McAllen spent $15,000 per Medicare enrollee in 2006, an amount that was nearly the national average.
 On the other hand, the income per capita was extremely low at $12,000.

 Gawande set out to determine why Medicare was spending $3,000 more than what each person earned per year on average.

 It wasn’t just that the town had a high poverty rate because the residents didn’t earn much money or that many had heart disease or diabetes; McAllen also did not deliver better health care, even though it spent more money, the article states.

-What was increasing in McAllen was that doctors were ordering unnecessary tests which often led to surgeries such as gallbladder.
-Surgeries cost a lot more.
-In fact, a gallbladder surgery nets another $700 for a doctor or hospital.
-In some instances, doctors said they could have waited for a patient to change his/her diet to a low fat one, causing the pain to subside and avoiding a surgery altogether.
+Doctors were ordering unnecessary tests which often led to surgeries that cost significantly more.
+For instance, a gallbladder surgery nets an additional $700 for a doctor or hospital.
+In some instances, doctors said they could have waited for a patient to change his/her diet to a low-fat one, causing the pain to subside and avoiding a surgery altogether.

 Symptoms such as chest pain were not chalked up to stress and a bad diet anymore.
 In previous decades, an EKG would rule out anything more serious.
 Back in 2006 in McAllen and in many other cities, it led to a round of tests – a stress test, an echocardiogram, a mobile Holter monitor, and probably a cardiac catheterization, the article reported.

 After examining commercial insurance data, Gawande discovered that patients in McAllen received a lot more diagnostic testing and hospital care, which often led to additional surgeries and home care.
 The care ranged from treatments for minor ailments such as carpal-tunnel syndrome to procedures for more serious diseases such as cardiac-bypass operations.

 “The primary cause of McAllen’s extreme costs was, very simply, the across-the-board overuse of medicine,” he wrote.